fivdi/pigpio/doc/gpio.md

 #### getPwmFrequency()
 Returns the frequency (in hertz) used for the gpio.
 The default frequency is 800Hz.

+If hardware PWM is active on the gpio the reported frequency will be that set by hardwarePwmWrite.

 #### servoWrite(pulseWidth)
 - pulseWidth - pulse width in microseconds, an unsigned integer, 0 or a number in the range 500 through 2500